Exploring and documenting trading cultures in Folkestone

 Who are these people?
 What do they do, and why?
 And who came before them?

-Bartle Halpin will be showing a work-in-progress gallery exhibition including a select number of locations, with an introductory piece of research material.
+Bartle Halpin will be showing a work-in-progress gallery exhibition including a select number of locations, with a selection of introductory pieces of research material.
 The long-term aim is to cover many more businesses on the Old High Street with more in-depth research, and then expand the project to incorporate other areas and roads around Folkestone.

 Your support is greatly appreciated.